Offshore wind power: Costs

 In 2010, the US Energy Information Agency said "offshore wind power is the most expensive energy generating technology being considered for large scale deployment".

 The 2010 state of offshore wind power presented economic challenges significantly greater than onshore systems, with prices in the range of 2.5-3.0 million Euro/MW.

 That year, Siemens and Vestas were turbine suppliers for 90% of offshore wind power, while Ørsted A/S (then named DONG Energy), Vattenfall and E.on were the leading offshore operators.

 In 2011, Ørsted estimated that while offshore wind turbines were not yet competitive with fossil fuels, they would be in 15 years.

 Until then, state funding and pension funds would be needed.

 At the end of 2011, there were 53 European offshore wind farms in waters off Belgium, Denmark, Finland, Germany, Ireland, the Netherlands, Norway, Sweden and the United Kingdom, with an operating capacity of 3,813 MW, while 5,603 MW was under construction.

 Offshore wind farms worth €8.5 billion ($11.4 billion) were under construction in European waters in 2011.

 In 2012, Bloomberg estimated that energy from offshore wind turbines cost €161 (US$208) per MWh.

 Costs of offshore wind power are decreasing much faster than expected.

 By 2016, four contracts (Borssele and Kriegers) were already below the lowest of the predicted 2050 prices.

+Offshore wind projects in the United States cost US$4,000 per kilowatt to build in 2023, compared to US\$1,363 per kilowatt for onshore wind farms.
+The cost of offshore wind has increased by 36% since 2019, while the cost of onshore wind has increased by only 5% over the same period.

+Some major U.S. projects have been stymied due to inflation even after subsidies became available from the Inflation Reduction Act.